Adopt new sewers under Section 104

 If you are installing or altering drainage on a construction project in England or Wales, the work must comply with Building Regulations 2010, Approved Document H. This applies to new buildings, extensions, and any material alteration that involves drainage work.

-Approved Document H covers five areas:
+Approved Document H covers six areas:

 Getting drainage wrong can cause blockages, flooding, pollution, and failed building control inspections.
 This guide explains what you need to do at each stage of a drainage installation.